John Donald Wilkinson: Fellowships and positions held

 In 1963 Wilkinson succeeded Dewi Morgan as Editorial Secretary of the USPG, and remained as such till 1969.

 When he returned to Jerusalem in 1969, he was appointed dean of studies at St George's College.
 Subsequently, in 1973 Wilkinson became a Canon at St George's Cathedral in Jerusalem.
 He spent the majority of his career at the British School of Archaeology in Jerusalem (BSAJ), where he was elected to their Council (1976), and from 1979 to 1984 was the director, in succession to Crystal M. Bennet.
 His principal contribution to the School as Director was to focus the attention of staff on research and publication of its results.
 He was instrumental in fundraising for the survey of Islamic buildings that allowed the volume on Mamluk buildings to be successfully completed and published under the authorship of Michael H. Burgoyne and Donald S. Richards.
 Denys Pringle writes that Wilkinson developed BSAJ's library into one of the best working libraries in East Jerusalem for the study of Islamic and Crusader history, archaeology and architecture.
 Along with the assistant-director Professor Denys Pringle, Professor Jaroslav Folda and Dr Alan Borg, Wilkinson launched a complementary survey project on the church buildings of the Crusader Kingdom of Jerusalem.

 In 1984, Wilkinson moved to the Ecumenical Institute for Theological Research at Tantur, near Bethlehem, and then in 1985 to the Center for Byzantine and Mediaeval Studies at Dumbarton Oaks in Washington DC.

 In 1975 he became the Bishop's Director of Clergy Training and curate-in-charge of Holy Trinity, Kensington Gore, and All Saints, Ennismore Gardens (now the Russian Orthodox Cathedral), in 1980 he was elected to the fellowship of the Society of Antiquaries of London.
 Later, in 1991, he became a non-stipendiary minister at St Mary Abbot's Kensington and in 1992-95 priest-in-charge at Christ Church, Kensington.

 Wilkinson's depiction of the Holy Sepulchre as represented on one of the 7th-century Monza-Bobbio pilgrim flasks is still used today as the logo of St George's College.

 Publishing

 At the age of twenty-six, he had started the Capivard Publishing Press that continues until the present day.
 In 1959 he arranged a one-off exhibition on Type and Theology at the Monotype building in Fetter Lane titled 'Print - a Voice of the Church'.

 Work in Georgia

-In 1992, Wilkinson travelled to Georgia to study representation of the Aedicula in Georgian illuminated Manuscripts and Georgian pilgrims to the Holy Land.
-As a result, an agreement was signed between the British Academy of Sciences and the Georgian Academy of Sciences to translate Georgian travellers' accounts into English.
+In 1992, Wilkinson travelled to Georgia to study representation of the aedicule in the Church of the Holy Sepulchre in Georgian illuminated manuscripts and Georgian pilgrims to the Holy Land.
+As a result, an agreement was signed between the British and the Georgian Academy of Sciences to translate Georgian travellers' accounts into English.
 In collaboration with Mzia Ebanoidze, two books were published.